account

 decrease your withholding if your tax refund is large

-although receiving a large tax refund is nice, consider that you could have been using some of that money yourself over the last tax year. you can invest or save to earn interest, instead of allowing the government to hold onto the money you overpaid in taxes.
+although receiving a large tax refund is nice, consider that you could have been using some of that money yourself over the last tax year. you can invest or save to earn interest, instead of allowing the government to hold onto the extra money that was withheld from your paychecks.

 talk to your tax professional after major life changes or events